Topaz1618/Topaz1618.github.io/_posts/2017-09-17-English-Phrases.markdown

 "Do you want me to make it bigger?"

 // 听不清
-Could you speak more slowly, please
+"Could you speak more slowly, please"

-Could you repeat/explain that again?
+"Could you repeat/explain that again?"

-Could you repeat that last bit, please?
+"Could you repeat that last bit, please?"

-Could you speak up please (a little louder)?
+"Could you speak up please (a little louder)?"

-I didn’t get that I am sorry could you say it again?
+"I didn’t get that I am sorry could you say it again?"

-Could you go through that again because I didn’t quite understand it?
+"Could you go through that again because I didn’t quite understand it?"

-I didn’t quite get it.
-Perhaps you could go through that again.
+"I didn’t quite get it.
+Perhaps you could go through that again."

 // 有问题
 "I am having trouble hearing you."